Waterbirds, those birds that live near water and depend on it for food and breeding sites, are in my opinion the easiest group of birds to observe.

-Without much explanation and in no particular order, here is a collection of some waterbirds that you might come across in Kenya:
+Without much explanation and in no particular order, here is a collection of some waterbirds that you can expect to encounter in Kenya...

 Saddle-billed Stork (Ephippiorhynchus senegalensis)